2001 anthrax attacks: Evidence of consciousness of guilt

 According to the report on the Amerithrax investigation published by the Department of Justice, Ivins engaged in actions and made statements that indicated a consciousness of guilt.
 He took environmental samples in his laboratory without authorization and decontaminated areas in which he had worked without reporting his activities.
 He also threw away a book about secret codes, which described methods similar to those used in the anthrax letters.
 Ivins threatened other scientists, made equivocal statements about his possible involvement in a conversation with an acquaintance, and put together outlandish theories in an effort to shift the blame for the anthrax mailings to people close to him.

 The FBI said that Ivins' justifications for his actions after the environmental sampling, as well as his explanations for a subsequent sampling, contradicted his explanation for the motives for the sampling.

 According to the Department of Justice, flask RMR-1029, which was created and controlled by Ivins, was used to create "the murder weapon".

 In 2002, researchers did not believe it was possible to distinguish between anthrax variants.
 In January 2002, Ivins suggested that DNA sequencing should show differences in the genetics of anthrax mutations which would allow the source to be identified.
 Despite researchers advising the FBI that this may not have been possible, Ivins tutored agents on how to recognize them.
-Considered cutting edge at the time, this technique is now commonplace.
+Considered cutting edge at the time, the technique is now commonplace.

 In February 2002, Ivins volunteered to provide samples from several variants of the Ames strain in order to compare their morphs.
 He submitted two test tube "slants" each from four samples of the Ames strain in his collection.
 Two of the slants were from flask RMR-1029.
 Although the slants from flask RMR-1029 were later reported to be a positive match, all eight slants were reportedly in the wrong type of test tube and would therefore not be usable as evidence in court.
 On March 29, 2002, Ivins' boss instructed Ivins and others in suites B3 and B4 on how to properly prepare slants for the FBI Repository.
 The subpoena also included instructions on the proper way to prepare slants.
 When Ivins was told that his February samples did not meet FBIR requirements, he prepared eight new slants.
 The two new slants prepared from flask RMR-1029 submitted in April by Ivins did not contain the mutations that were later determined to be in flask RMR-1029.